This post may include affiliate links; see our disclosure policy.

 • Fresh lime juice

-Here are a few quick tips for a pineapple margarita (or go to the recipe):
+Here are a few of my tips for a pineapple margarita (or go to the recipe):

-1. Ice and a salt rim: This pineapple margarita is “on the rocks,” meaning it’s served over ice.
-It’s a classic “shaken” cocktail you can mix up in a cocktail shaker.
+1. Ice and a salt rim: This pineapple margarita is served “on the rocks” or over ice.
+It’s a classic “shaken” cocktail mixed up in a cocktail shaker.
 The salt rim is optional, but it adds just the right searing saltiness to each sip.
 Using clear ice gives it a craft cocktail feel.

-2. Garnish ideas: We like to garnish with a fresh pineapple wedge, but that’s just for looks!
-You can also use a lime wedge or even a drink umbrella.
+2. Garnish ideas: I like to garnish with a fresh pineapple wedge, but that’s just for looks!
+You can also use a lime wedge or even add a drink umbrella.

 3. Pitcher variation: Instead of making single drinks, mix up a big pitcher of 8 servings at once.
-In the recipe below, use cups instead of ounces for the measurement, pour it into a big pitcher and stir in 3 handfuls ice.
+(See the recipe below for quantities.)

 Pineapple margarita

-You can use any type of tequila in pineapple margaritas.
-Our rule of thumb is to buy a mid-price range bottle: the price usually corresponds to the quality of liquor!
+My rule of thumb on tequila is to buy a mid-price range bottle: the price usually corresponds to the quality of liquor!
 Look for 750 ml bottles in the range of $22 to $35.
 You can use either blanco or reposado tequila here.

 • Tequila blanco (or “new” tequila) has been aged less than 2 months and has a strong, straightforward flavor.